AUSTIN, TEXAS ▫ OMNI SOUTHPARK ▫ AUGUST 4 - 6, 2017

 Diversity is vital to speculative fiction.
 A genre centered on exploration and encountering the Other must include voices and visions from writers, readers and thinkers of all kinds.
 For this reason, the ArmadilloCon Writers’ Workshop actively seeks to include students, faculty, visiting scholars, and volunteers from a variety of backgrounds including, but not limited to: race, ethnicity, nationality, religion, economic status, sexual orientation, gender identity or expression, age, and ability.

 This year we are pleased to offer a limited number of sponsored seats to writers of color.
-If you would like to be considered for a sponsored seat please contact the workshop coordinator at firstname.lastname@example.org
+If you would like to be considered for a sponsored seat please complete and submit this form.
+If you have any questions contact the workshop coordinator at email@example.com.

 How to Enroll